A proof system is incomplete if and only if there exists a formula that is both unprovable and irrefutable.

 _ ↔ T ⊢ ∼π T := T:ArithmeticTheoryinst✝²:Theory.Δ₁ Tinst✝¹:𝗥₀ ⪯ Tinst✝:T.SoundOnHierarchy 𝚺 1⊢ T ⊢ ∼(δ T)/[⌜δ T⌝] ↔ T ⊢ ∼π T All goals completed! 🐙

-and its negation are both unprovable from T
+Hence, \pi_T and its negation are both unprovable from T, since T is consistent.

 theorem unprovable : T ⊬ π T := T:ArithmeticTheoryinst✝²:Theory.Δ₁ Tinst✝¹:𝗥₀ ⪯ Tinst✝:T.SoundOnHierarchy 𝚺 1⊢ T ⊬ π T